Mónica de Greiff: Secretary of Economic Development of Bogotá

 The City Mayor of Bogotá Samuel Moreno Rojas designated, in January 2008, De Greiff as the District Secretary of Economic Development, being one of its main goals the creation of a similar structure to the one she was managing, with the name of Capital Bank.

 Shortlist of Candidates for electing the Fiscal General of the Nation

-On the 13th of March the president of Colombia, Juan Manuael Santos included in the second candidate for the fiscal election, along with the ex-president of the Constitutional Court of Colombia, Eduardo Montealagre, and also the lawyer María Luisa Mesa, who carried out as the counselor of the University of Rosario.
-This candidate was convened on the 12th of March in 2012, as the president of the Republic Juan Manuel Santos Calderon for the institutional period of 2009-2013.
+On 13 March the president of Colombia, Juan Manuael Santos included in the second candidate for the fiscal election, along with the ex-president of the Constitutional Court of Colombia, Eduardo Montealagre, and also the lawyer María Luisa Mesa, who carried out as the counselor of the University of Rosario.
+This candidate was convened on 12 March in 2012, as the president of the Republic Juan Manuel Santos Calderon for the institutional period of 2009–2013.
 The term, however, was interrupted before the annulment of the election of the previous Fiscal General of the Nation, Vivianne Morales.